Walkers approaching Tŵr Mawr lighthouse on Llanddwyn Island, Isle of Anglesey, with Celtic cross, coastal views, and golden evening light.

 Anglesey Coastal Path

-Walk the full sweep of the island on this long-distance National Trail — 130 miles of cliffs, farmland, dune-backed bays, and historic harbours.
-From dramatic sea stacks to quiet coves, it’s a journey through both nature and heritage.
+Walk the full sweep of the island on this 130-mile long-distance National Trail, tracing cliffs, farmland, dune-backed bays, and historic harbours.
+From dramatic sea stacks to quiet coves, it’s a journey through both wild coastline and living heritage, ideal for multi-day walking journeys or shorter coastal sections.

 Newborough Forest & Llanddwyn Island

-Follow sandy trails through pine forest and shifting dunes to reach Llanddwyn — a tidal island rich in Celtic legend, seabird life, and unbroken views across the Menai Strait to Snowdonia.
+Follow sandy forest trails and shifting dunes through Newborough National Nature Reserve to reach Llanddwyn Island — a tidal headland rich in Celtic legend, seabird life, and wide views across the Menai Strait to Eryri (Snowdonia).

 Holyhead Mountain & Breakwater Country Park

-Climb to the highest point on Anglesey for sweeping views and maritime history.
-Paths lead past stone huts, watchtowers, and coastal heathland alive with wind and wildflowers.
+Climb to the highest point on Anglesey for sweeping sea views and a deep sense of maritime history.
+Paths lead past stone huts, watchtowers, and coastal heathland alive with wind, birdsong, and wildflowers.

 Adventure Highlights